jostinsu/mini-program-calculator/README.md

-# MiniProgram-calculator
+# mini-program-calculator
-a calculator for WeChat MiniProgram
+a calculator for WeChat mini program